Preserve your special

 Below is a general pricing guide but please see the ‘How it Works’ section below for more details.

-Commission pricing is based on an estimate of the number of hours needed to complete the requested painting, as well as the expected cost of materials no achieve the desired results.
+Commission pricing is based on an estimate of the number of hours needed to complete the requested painting, as well as the expected cost of materials to achieve the desired results.
 While size does play a role, the complexity of the image and number of details is mainly what determines the price.
-So, for example, if you want a painting of a cat’s face only that will be less expensive than if you wanted a painting of the entire cat with other contextualizing details (e.g., a collar, toys, etc.).
+So, for example, if you want a painting of a cat’s face only, that will be less expensive than if you wanted a painting of the entire cat with other contextualizing details (e.g., a collar, toys, etc.).
 Another good example would be if you wanted a painting of a woman’s face – that would be less expensive than a painting of her fully clad in a lace wedding dress, holding flowers, etc. The more details there are, the more hours are required to complete the painting, and therefore the higher the estimate will be.

-Because of the nature of watercolour, and because I am not a micro-painter, all of my commission work needs to be on an 11”x14” paper or larger.
+Because of the nature of watercolour, and because I am not a micro-painter, all of my commission work needs to be on minimum of an 11”x14” paper or larger.
 I can also create larger pieces, but the maximum size paper I can get is 22”x30”.
 These are some standard sizes you can request for your painting:

 You may however also request non-standard sizes, as I am able to adjust the paper to your desired size.
 If you are trying to get a painting to work in a very specific frame or mat, please let me know in advance so I can properly prepare the paper size and “bleed” area (a white margin around the painting).